Masterminds/Fortissimo/README.txt

 Fortissimo is a framework for rapidly building PHP-based web sites and web applications.

-To begin, use the ff.php command.
+To begin, use the fff.php command.

 Requirements:
 - QueryPath